-- Crosses the Line Twice: A meta example: Jeff Anderson was uncomfortable filming the scene in which Randal reads off a list of increasingly vulgar list of porno films to his distributor in from of a mother and her child (notice how all the shots of him reading the list are in close up) and asked Kevin Smith to maybe remove one or two of the worst ones.
+- Crosses the Line Twice: A meta example: Jeff Anderson was uncomfortable filming the scene in which Randall reads off a list of increasingly vulgar porno films to his distributor in front of a mother and her child (notice how all the shots of him reading the list are in close up) and asked Kevin Smith to maybe remove one or two of the worst ones.
 Smith responded by taking the list and adding three more titles!!!

 - Ear Worm: "My love for you is like a truck, Berserker!"

 - And to a lesser extent, the little girl who buys the cigarettes.